headwirecom/aem-ide-tooling-4-intellij/documenation/AEM Tooling Plugin for IntelliJ IDEA.md

 ###AEM Tooling Plugin for IntelliJ IDEA

-####Introducation
+####Introduction

 This is a plugin for IntelliJ IDEA version 14 and up that enables the user to develop, deploy and debug applications on a remote AEM Server.
-It is modelled after the Eclipse plugin but works slightly different due to the different philosophy behind IDEA.
+It is modeled after the Eclipse plugin but works slightly different due to the different philosophy behind IDEA.

+#### Prerequisites

+This Plugin has a few requirements that must be met in order to work.
+Many of these requirements are coming from the Eclipse plugin and some are based on IntelliJ:

+1. The Project must be based on **Maven**
+2. Content Modules must be a **Content Package**
+3. Java Modules must be a **OSGi Bundle**
+4. Content Modules must provide a **Filter** (filter.xml) and a **jcr_root** folder
+5. OSGi Bundles must be built outside the Plugin before they can be deployed.

 #### Installation